-Karen is responsible for the selection, planning and presentation of NCHCFA’s Annual Convention & Expo, Summer Symposium, Financial Summit, ongoing educational seminars (in-person and virtually) held at various times throughout the year, and other special events and meetings.
-She oversees the membership database, online membership directory and coordinates new member recruitment.
+Karen is responsible for planning and executing NCHCFA’s Annual Convention & Expo, Summer Symposium, Financial Summit, ongoing educational seminars (held in-person and virtually), and other special events and meetings.
+She oversees the membership database, the membership directory, and coordinates new member recruitment.
 She assists members daily with questions/concerns/information needed.

-Karen is a contributing editor to the association’s weekly newsletter, UPDATE and is also responsible for the accounts receivable and accounts payable operations for the Association.
+Karen is a contributing editor to the association’s weekly newsletter, Update Weekly, and is also responsible for the accounts receivable and accounts payable operations for the Association.
 She is the staff liaison to the Education and Programs Committee and the Associate Advisory Committee.

 Director of Marketing and Communications